 2. Figure 2 shows groups of nodes, but this functionality is not discussed in the text.

-The pathways are translations from KGML formatted xml-files from the KEGG database.
+The pathways are translations from KGML formatted xml files from the KEGG database.
 This KGML format includes group nodes, which are either complexes (mostly protein complexes) or gene/protein families.

 We agree that the manuscript should mention all node types and added some more explanations in section 2.1.